CrunchyData/crunchy-katacoda/postgresql-devel/basics/indextypes/01-b-tree.md

 This change in query plan occurs because we are now returning fewer rows so scan of the index and then the random access of the disk pages with the data is faster than the sequential scan.

-HAVING TROUBLE with LIKE using the index
+Now let's wrap up by looking at how the B-tree index affects insert speed.
+Let's redo our

 STILL NEED TO LOOK AT INSERT